 "See?"
 Sleggar shot back to his subordinate.
 Amuro just barely resisted the urge to make a certain time honored gesture in response.

 Fraw then looked over toward Unit Beta, reflecting upon the insignia on the left shoulder and remembering what it referenced.
 "If I may ask Commander..." she began.
-"How did you become the Phoenix of Arcturus?"
+"How did you become the Eagle of Arcturus?"
 Amuro looked up as well, showing his own curiosity.

-"That sounds more like a product of luck than skill."
+"Sounds more like a product of luck than skill."
 Amuro replied.

 "Was she at Arcturus too?"
 Fraw inquired.